gabcg/notes/MSI Notes/MSI.md

 	* The integration step is limited by the highest frequency motions: the vibration of hydrogen bonds (typically 0.5 fs).
 	* Constraining those bonds can speed up the simulations to 2 fs.
 	* Biomolecular system with constraints on all bond lengths: 4 to 5 fs.
-	* From a doubt:iIn the simulation, you don't really fix H from side chain and the backbone (but you can if you add more restraints).
+	* From a doubt: in the simulation, you don't really fix H from side chain and the backbone (but you can if you add more restraints).
 * After choosing the initial position of atoms and $\Delta t$: get acting force.
 * Then, the atom acceletation.
 * The next step is to move the atoms, calculating velocities.
 Those are also dependent on the temperature (which is present in the formula).